-&lt;sup>3 2nd Story Software, Inc. ("2SS") is a wholly-owned subsidiary of 2SS Holdings, Inc., which is the entity being purchased by H&R Block.
+3 2nd Story Software, Inc. ("2SS") is a wholly-owned subsidiary of 2SS Holdings, Inc., which is the entity being purchased by H&R Block.
 Declaration of Lance Dunn, dated May 27, 2011 ("Dunn Decl."), ¶¶ 2, 4.
 Both 2SS and 2SS Holdings, Inc. share the same address in Cedar Rapids, Iowa.

-The defendants dispute that the appropriate product market is Digital DIY Tax Preparation products, but argue that the relevant market instead consists of "all methods of tax preparation for the U.S. federal and state income taxes."
-Report of Dr. Christine Siegwarth Meyer, DX0017-006, at 2.
-Furthermore, even assuming arguendo that the plaintiff's alleged market definition were correct, the defendants deny that the transaction would result in anticompetitive effects because, inter alia, "H&R Block and TaxAct are not close substitutes and the merger is likely to lead to substantial, incremental, merger-specific efficiencies."
-Joint Pre-Hearing Statement at 4.
+The defendants dispute that the appropriate product market is Digital DIY Tax preparation for the U.S. federal and state income taxes."
+Report of Dr. Christine Siegwarth market definition were correct, the defendants deny that the transaction would result in anticompetitive effects because, inter alia, "H&R Block and TaxAct are not close substitutes and the merger is likely to lead to substantial, incremental, merger-specific efficiencies."
+Joint Pre Hearing Statement at 4.